MASTERPLANNING

 Customised to Perform

-We understand that various disciplines have specific technical requirements, from dust free digital environment to the use of clay trough and kiln exhaust.
-By exploring every opportunity to connect the built environment directly to the outdoors, we seek to provide another aspect to seeing, learning and creating.
+We understand that various disciplines have specific technical requirements, from dust-free digital environments to the use of clay troughs and kilns.
+By exploring every opportunity to connect the built environment directly to the outdoors, we seek to provide another aspect to the creative process.

 Moreover, performing science experiments necessarily involve hazardous chemicals and potentially dangerous equipment.
 We mitigate this by integrating risk management features when designing facilities.
-Years of experience working with relevant codes for science facilities has enabled us to work creatively within constraints, delivering innovative solutions that are fit for purpose.
+Years of experience working with relevant codes for science facilities has enabled us to work creatively within constraints, delivering innovative educational solutions.

 WORKPLACES